sourceryinstitute/OpenCoarrays/INSTALL.md

   Fortran and C compilers (preferably the [MPICH] or [MVAPICH] implementations for robustness and high performance)

-The [install_prerequisites] directory contains experimental [buildgcc] and [buildmpich] bash shell scripts that can download and build any one of several versions of the [GCC] C, C++, and Fortran compilers, and [MPICH].
-(Because newer parts of the GNU Fortran compiler (gfortran) are written in C++, installing the GNU Fortran compiler from source requires also installing the GNU C++ compiler (g++).)
-The CMAke scripts that build OpenCoarrays also copy [buildgcc] and [buildmpich] into the "bin" directory of the OpenCoarrays installation for later use.
+The [install_prerequisites] directory contains experimental [buildgcc], [buildmpich], and [buildcmake] bash shell scripts that can download and build any one of several versions of the [GCC]  C, C++, and Fortran compilers; the [CMake] build sytem; and the [MPICH] communication library.
+(Because newer parts of the GNU Fortran compiler gfortran are written in C++, installing the GNU Fortran compiler from source requires also installing the GNU C++ compiler g++.)
+The CMake scripts that build OpenCoarrays also copy [buildgcc], [buildmpich], and [buildcmake] into the "bin" directory of the OpenCoarrays installation for later use.

-We have the buildgcc and buildmpich scripts tested on OS X and Linux.
-Please submit suggestions for improving the scripts to our [Issues] page or preferably suggested edits by forking a copy of the [OpenCoarrays] repository, making the suggested edits, and submitting a pull request.
+We have tested the build scripts  on OS X and Linux.
+Please submit suggestions for improving the scripts to our [Issues] page or preferably suggeste edits by forking a copy of the [OpenCoarrays] repository, making the suggested edits, and submitting a pull request.

 If installing the above prerequisites is infeasible, then a limited coverage of CAF features is available via the OpenCoarrays "caf" compiler wrapper and the